CodyMcCammon/PitchingPredictionModel/README.md

 * Working on creating charts for extended at-bats (i.e. multiple foul balls)

+* Add a simple strike% and ball% for each count, as well as for each pitch type thrown in each count

 Goals limited by current data available:

 * X,Y positions for pitches so that a contour plot can be created